 Imported Asian faucets comparable to those sold by Signature Hardware include

-We give Signature Hardware a big thumbs down because its faucet do not comply with the laws and regulations of the U.S. or Canada and are not legal to sell or install in any drinking water system in North America.
+We have to give Signature Hardware a big thumbs down because its faucets do not comply with the laws and regulations of the U.S. or Canada and are not legal to sell in the U.S. and most Canadian Provinces or install in any drinking water system in North America.
 If you are in the market for an inexpensive Asian-made faucet, another of the suppliers listed above would be a better choice.
-All sell faucets that are known to be certified safe, reliable and lead free, legal for sale in North America and authorized for use in U.S. and Canadian water supplies.
+All sell faucets that are known to be certified safe, reliable and lead free and authorized for use in U.S. and Canadian water supplies.

-If you do decide to buy a Signature Hardware faucet, demand a listing certificate showing that the faucet fully complies with ASME A.112.18.1/CSA B125.1, and with ANSI/NSF 61/9.
+If you do decide, however, to buy a Signature Hardware faucet, demand a listing certificate showing that the faucet fully complies with ASME A.112.18.1/CSA B125.1, and with ANSI/NSF 61/9.
 These are often separate documents.
-The minimum requirements for a listing certificate are that it:
+The minimum requirements for a listing certificate are that it must

 Do not rely on certification marks such as "UPC" that may be stamped into or imprinted on the faucet.
 According to IAPMO-RT, the certifying organization that owns the UPC Shield trademark, Signature Hardware faucets are not certified and the company is not authorized to impress the mark on its faucets.
 For an explanation of the various certification marks that may appear on faucets, see Keeping Faucets Safe.